star-whale/starwhale/docs/docs/tutorials/cifar10.md

 pip install -r requirements.txt
 ```

-> :bulb: If you are from China mainland you're strongly recommended using a proxy
+> :bulb: If you are from the mainland of China, we strongly recommend using a proxy.

 ## Train the model